HISTORY OF THE KNOXVILLE, TN

 After Vernonís death Mark Carr, who is a fourth generation Sabbath keeper was asked to lead services for the Knoxville Church.
 He was ordained at the Feast of Tabernacles as a deacon in 1988 and as a minister in 1989.

 Mark is a minister for the 7th Day Church of God; Co-founder of Return To Torah Ministries; Editor of the Simple Truth and is a frequent guest of Dr. Kelley's Wellness Hour radio show.
-In the past he has served as a chaplain for the Knox County Jail; was a co-host of a daily radio show; and a co-editor for The Jerusalem Sentinel.
+In the past he served for seven years as a chaplain for the Knox County Jail; was a co-host of a daily radio show; and a co-editor for The Jerusalem Sentinel.
 He is the author of many published articles and booklets.